The account of the Nativity as recorded by the apostle Luke is so familiar many Christians can recite it from memory.

 Had the infant in the manger been nothing more than the offspring of poverty-stricken parents, there would be no reason to take particular notice.
 Babies have no say in the socio-economic status of their parents.
 Babies have no ability to choose the place of their birth, how they are clothed or where they sleep.
 There is nothing remarkable about a baby accepting circumstances that he or she is incapable of changing.

 The apostle John’s remarkable account of the Nativity begins with a simple statement.

 “And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth” (Jn.
 1:14).

 Only when we recognize the identity of the newborn—as God incarnate in the manger of the watchtower—does the significance of the humble scene burst upon us.
-The fact that this baby was the Word in the flesh who chose the time, place and even circumstances of His birth is an awesome reason to celebrate Christmas!
+The fact that this baby was the Word in the flesh who chose the time, place and even circumstances of His birth is an awesome reason to take a closer look at Christmas!

 1) Alfred Edersheim.
 The Life and Times of Jesus, the Messiah, (2004: Hendrickson Publishers, Inc.) 131.

-1) Presepe.
+1) No Room.
 (All forms of image used for illustrative purposes) (Image credit: Pixabay/Enhancement, MKM Portfolios)